DivyaGodayal/CoderChef-Kitchen/Adhoc/Rotate-Array/README.md

 ---
 ### Solution 1: Reverse of reverse is original!
 The problem has a difficulty level of 'Easy' on Leetcode, for which many straightforward solutions are available.
-Since our aim is to elucidate hard concepts and breathe creativity into boring implementations, let's try to solve it using O(1) extra space witha bit of imagination.
+Since our aim is to elucidate hard concepts and breathe creativity into boring implementations, let's try to solve it using O(1) extra space with a bit of imagination.

 #### Motivation